freqtrade/freqtrade/docs/hyperopt.md

 The `--spaces all` option determines that all possible parameters should be optimized.
 Possibilities are listed below.

 !!!
 Note
-    By default, hyperopt will erase previous results and start from scratch.
+    Hyperopt will store hyperopt results with the timestamp of the hyperopt start time.
+    Reading commands (`hyperopt-list`, `hyperopt-show`) can use `--hyperopt-filename <filename>` to read and display older hyperopt results.

 ### Execute Hyperopt with different historical data source